-Verse 12-this is what's dumbfounding to me: "Truly, truly I say to you, the one who believes in Me shall also do the works that I do; and greater works than these shall he do because I am going to the Father."
-Now, we know in the book of Acts we can see there were greater works that the apostles did, in some cases, that literally fulfilled this.
-But I would have to say, brethren, that in our lifetime, we have yet to see this done-don't we?
+This is what's dumbfounding to me, v 12: "Truly, truly I say to you, the one who believes in Me shall also do the works that I do; and greater works than these shall he do because I am going to the Father."

+We know in the book of Acts we can see there were greater works that the apostles did, in some cases, that literally fulfilled this.
+But I would have to say, brethren, that in our lifetime, we have yet to see this done.
 Can it be done?
-Yes, when it's God's will to be done.
+Yes, when it's God's will to be done!
 But notice what we have to do.
-We have to have that living, believing faith.
+We have to have that living believing faith.

-Now, that's tied to v 13: "And whatever you shall ask in My name, this will I do...
-[Again, carte blanche] ...that the Father may be glorified in the Son.
-If you ask anything in My name, I will do it....
-[But notice again the condition] ...If you love Me, keep the commandments-namely, My commandments" (vs 13-15).
+Verse 13: "And whatever you shall ask in My name, this will I do... [carte blanche] ... that the Father may be glorified in the Son.
+If you ask anything in My name, I will do it.... [notice the condition]: ...
+If you love Me, keep the commandments-namely, My commandments" (vs 13-15).

-Now, let's come over here and look at some verses in John 15:7.
 These are some of the things we can look to when our heart is not condemning us and we are assured before God.
-Now, it doesn't have to be great, long prayers.
+It doesn't have to be great long prayers.
 I tell you what.
-You can have a great, long prayer, just like Jesus said, "Be not like the heathen for they think with their much speaking that they will be heard."
+You can have a great long prayer, just like Jesus said, 'Be not like the heathen for they think with their much speaking that they will be heard.'
 Try listening to the Catholic Hour, which is fifteen minutes, sometime.
 See if you can get through all the way through the 'hail Marys.'
 I tried that one time.
-I memorized the whole thing: 'Hail Mary, mother of God, blessed be the fruit of your womb, Jesus.
-Hail Mary, mother of God, blessed be the fruit of your womb, Jesus.'-over and over and over.
+I memorized the whole thing: 'Hail Mary, mother of God, blessed be the fruit of your womb Jesus.
+Hail Mary, mother of God, blessed be the fruit of your womb Jesus'-over and over and over.

 - What do you learn with that?
-Nothing! - What have you prayed with that?
 Nothing!

-What answer are you going to get?
+- What have you prayed with that?
 Nothing!

+- What answer are you going to get?
+Nothing!

-John 15:7: "If you dwell in Me... [that means: remain and live in Christ] ...and My words dwell in you... [or remain and live in you-that's how we're to have the mind of Christ.
-His words.] ...you shall ask whatever you desire."
+John 15:7: "If you dwell in Me... [remain and live in Christ] ...and My words dwell in you... [remain and live in you-that's how we're to have the mind of Christ] ...you shall ask whatever you desire..."

 Now it's turned around to what you desire.
 Why?
 Why do you suppose it's changed here from the prayer which says: 'Your will be done on earth as it is in heaven'?
-The answer is simple.
-Because if you have the words of Christ abiding in you, you're going to ask what according to will of the Father truly is.
-Because then, your will is the will of the Father, because it is in you.
+The answer is simple: if you have the words of Christ abiding in you, you're going to ask what according to will of the Father truly is.
+Then your will is the will of the Father, because it is in you.

-- You're going to know better than to ask,

-'Oh God, bless me with the lottery.'
+• you're going to know better than to ask, 'Oh God, bless me with the lottery'

-Because you know that's not God's will.
+because you know that's not God's will

-- You're going to know better than run down to the racetrack and say, 'God, which one should I bet on?'

-- You're going to know better than to get into schemes, which are deceitful.
+- you're going to know better than run down to the racetrack and say, 'God, which one should I bet on?' - you're going to know better than to get into schemes, which are deceitful.
 Why?
 Because deceitful things never work!
 You want the truth.